Employment law- resignation

 Will I lose my right to a redundancy payment if I resign before the process has completed or before selection has been made?

 Yes.
 If you have not yet been made redundant and you resign beforehand, then you would not be entitled to receive your redundancy payment unless your employer otherwise agrees.

-What else do I need to consider once I have decided to hand my notice in?
+What other important matters do I need to consider once I have decided to hand my notice in?

 - Restrictive covenants– many contracts of employment will contain post-termination restrictions which may hamper where you can work, including what clients you can or cannot take with you.
 Ideally, you would check your contract of employment to see what it says in this regard.